RuedigerLunde/agile-photo-viewer/agile-photo-viewer/wiki/GettingStarted.md

 in the current directory, specify a visibility expression in the Keyword Panel.
 Select what you want to see and what you don't using the 'Negate'-Button.
 The Info Panel shows you some metadata about the current picture.
-Picture captions can also be displayed in the status field using the context menu of the Info Panel.
+Picture captions can also be displayed in the status area using the context menu of the Control Panel (recommended).
+Text size can be adjusted via the same context menu.
+If an exreme high resolution display is used, exit and restart the application to reuse text size settings also for menus and buttons.
 Picasa is a suitable tool to add captions and keywords ('poster', 'private', 'people', 'historic', ...) to your pictures.
 When pressing 'Exit', your personal settings are saved in your home directory ('.agilephotoviewer').</p>